mcfrith/genancestor/README.md

 ## Downloading sequences

-If a genome file doesn't exist and looks like an accession number, genancestor will make the file by downloading from NCBI:
+If a genome file doesn't exist (or is empty) and looks like an accession number, genancestor will make the file by downloading from
+NCBI:

     genancestor NC_012920.1.fa NC_001643.1.fa NC_002083.1.fa hominini